sedona-thomas/Arithmetic-Programming-By-Example/README.md

 Implementation: "arith_expr_brute_force_pbe.py"

 The ArithExprBruteForcePBE class uses brute force to find solutions by example for arithmatic expressions the positive integers for addition, multiplication, subtraction, and integer division.
+Returns all found solutions.

 ## Assignment 2

 Implementation: "arith_expr_bottom_up_pbe.py"

 The ArithExprBottomUpPBE class uses a bottom up approach to find solutions by example for arithmatic expressions the positive integers for addition, multiplication, subtraction, and integer division.

+`Synthesize(inputs, outputs):
+plist := set of all terminals
+while(true):
+plist := grow(plist);
+plist := elimEquvalents(plist, inputs);
+forall( p in plist)
+if(isCorrect(p, inputs, outputs)): return p;`

-Equivalent expressions for the given inputs are eliminated such that the remaining expression has the smallest number of operators.
+Operationally equivalent expressions for the given inputs are eliminated such that the remaining expression has the smallest number of operators.